- What is the Bible?

-The Bible – the Word of God
+- What Must We Do with the Word of God

 What is the Bible?